MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-shared-devices.md

 After you validate your apps, deploy them to managed devices using your MDM solution.
 This allows you to preinstall all the necessary apps during device enrollment so your frontline workers have everything they need on day one.

-### Automatically grant consent on shared devices
+### Automatically grant consent to apps to access device features

 On a shared device, it’s important to remove unnecessary screens that could pop up when a user accesses an app the first time.
-This can include consents such as prompts for the microphone, location, and camera.
-On shared devices it’s recommended that admins use app configuration policies to automatically grant consents.
+This can include prompts to grant the app permission to use device features, such as the microphone or camera, or access to location.
+You can use [app configuration policies in Intune](/mem/intune/apps/app-configuration-policies-use-android#preconfigure-the-permissions-grant-state-for-apps) on shared devices to preconfigure app permissions to access device features.

+If you're using a third-party MDM solution, check the documentation for options available to automatically grant consent to apps to access device features.

 <!--### Enroll Android and iOS personal devices